AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

 You can analyze images with poor recognition results and follow the guidelines below for analysis and model fine-tuning:

 * Incorrect table structure detection (e.g., row/column misidentification, cell position errors) may indicate deficiencies in the table structure recognition module.
-You need to refer to the **Customization** section in the [Table Structure Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.en.md) and fine-tune the table structure recognition model using your private dataset.
+You need to refer to the <b>Customization</b> section in the [Table Structure Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.en.md) and fine-tune the table structure recognition model using your private dataset.

 * Misplaced layout elements (e.g., incorrect positioning of tables or seals) may suggest issues with the layout detection module.
-Consult the **Customization** section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection.en.md) and fine-tune the layout detection model with your private dataset.
+Consult the <b>Customization</b> section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection.en.md) and fine-tune the layout detection model with your private dataset.

 * Frequent undetected text (i.e., text leakage) may indicate limitations in the text detection model.
-Refer to the **Customization** section in the [Text Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_detection.en.md) and fine-tune the text detection model using your private dataset.
+Refer to the <b>Customization</b> section in the [Text Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_detection.en.md) and fine-tune the text detection model using your private dataset.

 * High text recognition errors (i.e., recognized text content does not match the actual text) suggest that the text recognition model requires improvement.
-Follow the **Customization** section in the [Text Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_recognition.en.md) to fine-tune the text recognition model.
+Follow the <b>Customization</b> section in the [Text Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_recognition.en.md) to fine-tune the text recognition model.

 * Frequent recognition errors in detected seal text indicate that the seal text detection model needs further refinement.
-Consult the **Customization** section in the [Seal Text Detection Module Development Tutorials](../../../module_usage/tutorials/ocr_modules/seal_text_detection.en.md) to fine-tune the seal text detection model.
+Consult the <b>Customization</b> section in the [Seal Text Detection Module Development Tutorials](../../../module_usage/tutorials/ocr_modules/seal_text_detection.en.md) to fine-tune the seal text detection model.

 * Frequent misidentifications of document or certificate orientations with text regions suggest that the document image orientation classification model requires improvement.
-Refer to the **Customization** section in the [Document Image Orientation Classification Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/doc_img_orientation_classification.en.md) to fine-tune the document image orientation classification model.
+Refer to the <b>Customization</b> section in the [Document Image Orientation Classification Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/doc_img_orientation_classification.en.md) to fine-tune the document image orientation classification model.

 ### 4.2 Model Deployment